mathspp/mathspp/pages/02.blog/04.pydonts/inner-workings-of-sequence-slicing/item.en.md

 ## Relationship with `range`

-Another really important thing here lies in noting that this relationship that I tried to make apparent, between slicing and sets of indices specified by `range`, isn't just coincidental.
+Another really important thing here lies in noting that this relationship that [I tried to make apparent][slice-range-relationship], between slicing and sets of indices specified by `range`, isn't just coincidental.
 No, the documentation specifically says that `slice(start, stop, step)` represents the indices specified by `range(start, stop, step)`.